Creating an Apache Kafka® cluster

 - Non-replicated SSD storage: In increments of 93 GB.

-You cannot change the disk type for an Managed Service for Apache Kafka® cluster once you create it.
+You cannot change the disk type for a Managed Service for Apache Kafka® cluster once the cluster is created.

 -